Above-Ground Pool HOA Fine? 3 Defenses That Work (2026)

 How much can my HOA fine me for an above-ground pool?

 Fine amounts vary by state.
 In California, AB 130 caps fines at $100 per violation for non-safety issues, though the HOA may try to invoke the health/safety exception for pools.
-In Florida, fines are capped at $100 per day up to $1,000.
+In Florida, fines are capped at $100 per violation, with daily accrual for a continuing violation capped at $1,000 aggregate.
 In states without caps, daily fines of $25 to $200 are common and can accumulate to thousands of dollars.
 Respond to violation notices promptly to stop fines from escalating.

 Do I need HOA approval for a small inflatable pool?